alexamirejibi/ConnectFourAI/README.md

 # Connect Four - AI Player
 I worked on this project as part of the Foundations of Artificial Intelligence class at Northeastern, Spring 2023.
-We were tasked with creating a Connect Four AI for a class-wide competition using MinMax and whatever other enhancements we would find effective.
+We were tasked with creating a Connect Four AI for a class-wide competition using MinMax and whatever enhancements we would find effective.
 The competition didn't materialize, but it was a fun project nonetheless.

 My implementation uses a alpha/beta pruning, a transposition table, iterative deepening, and quiescence search.